B0K1NG/RPS/README.md

 - **Automatic computers choice:** Computer automatically gives random answers between the three choices.

-- **Secret Cheat code:** Remember when I said only Rock, Paper or Scissors? well if you carefully read the code you will see that there is a secret cheat code to win the game no matter what!
+- **Secret CHEAT code:** Remember when I said only Rock, Paper or Scissors? well if you carefully read the code you will see that there is a secret cheat code to win the game no matter what!

 ## Tech Stack 💻